Location12034 Paesana CN, Italy

 Architect in ChargeSarah Becchio, Paolo Borghino

-From the architect.
+Text description provided by the architects.
 Despite its small dimension, the cabin includes a series of functions which determine its formal solutions.It’s a shed, where the firewood required by the client’s house heating system is stored.
 The air passing through the planks of the building’s shell ensures the collected wood to dry.

 It’s a shelter, a refuge, a place that provides interaction between the private but open courtyard and the outside public space.
 A center of gravity around which the life of the clients and the inhabitants of the small hamlet takes place: the niche on the south facade is a special seat for humans an animals.